AndrewSRea/My_Learning_Port/Bootstrap/Utilities/Flex/README.md

     <div class="p-2 bd-highlight">Third flex item</div>
 </div>
 ```
+(And this code example can also be found in my accompanying [flex-utilities-examples-3.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Utilities/Flex/flex-utilities-examples-3.html) file.)

 Use `.flex-shrink-*` utilities to toggle a flex item's ability to shrink, if necessary.
 In the example below, the second flex item with `.flex-shrink-1` is forced to wrap its contents to a new line, "shrinking" to allow more space for the previous flex item with `.w-100`.
 ```
 <div class="d-flex bd-highlight">